alyssating/CS201-p3-markov2/README.md

 ### Implementing setTraining

-You must set `myText` to the parameter text as the first line in your new `setTraining` implementation.
+`myText` must be set to the parameter text as the first line in your new `setTraining` implementation.
 You can do this directly, or by calling `super.setTraining(text)`.
-This is written in the starter code for you.
+Next, the instance variable `myMap` must be cleared, by writing `myMap.clear()`.
+These steps are included in the starter code for you.

-You will then need to clear and initialize the map. **At the beginning of your method, after setting the value of `myText`, write `myMap.clear()` to accomplish this.**

 Now implement the rest of the `setTraining` method.
 The discussion above about the efficiency of `EfficientMarkov` introduces how the method should work, and we also provide a detailed example in the expandable section below. **The example also highlights the PSEUDO_EOS character, an important special case.**